Cooking with YouTube can be incredibly inspiring.

 What Cooks Actually Need

-When you’re cooking a recipe, you don’t want to search through a video to find information.
+When you’re cooking, you don’t want to search through a video to find information.

-You want something simple and easy to reference.
+You want something simple, structured, and easy to follow.

 Most cooks prefer:

-This is why traditional recipes are still written in structured formats.
-A simple list of ingredients and numbered steps makes it much easier to stay organised while cooking.
+This is why traditional recipes are written in a structured format.
+A simple list of ingredients and numbered steps makes it much easier to stay organised in the kitchen.

-Video is great for learning technique — but written instructions are better for actually following the recipe.
+Video is great for learning technique — but written instructions are far better when it comes to actually cooking.

 The Best Way to Cook Along with a YouTube Recipe

-A simple approach is to use the video for inspiration while following a structured version of the recipe during the cooking process.
+The easiest way to cook along with a YouTube recipe is to use the video for inspiration while following a structured version of the recipe as you cook.

-Instead of pausing and rewinding the video repeatedly, you can extract the key details into a clear recipe format.
+Instead of constantly pausing and rewinding, you can extract the key details into a clear, usable format.

-For example, the ChefScribe Chrome extension converts YouTube cooking videos into structured recipes.
+For example, the ChefScribe Chrome extension turns YouTube cooking videos into structured recipes in seconds.

 It automatically creates:

-This allows you to keep the video open for reference while following a clean set of instructions as you cook.
+This means you can keep the video open for reference while following a clean, distraction-free recipe — and actually enjoy the process of cooking.

 How It Works